Easy and fun sewing projects

 basic zipper pouch tutorial

-DIY lined zipper pouch – how to prepare your zipper
+DIY lined zipper pouch – preparing your zipper

-When you’re done with the thread stoppers, use regular scissors to cut your zipper on the marking lines.
+• Cutting the zipper to length: Once your thread stoppers are secure, use regular scissors to cut your zipper on the marked lines.
+Now, you have a custom-length zipper!

 DIY small zipper pouch